vlizarn/challenge-python-lottery/README.md

 ```

-The current code executed in the compiler will get the length of the random values for the `lTimesConjunt` and not for the `lTimesStar` parameter.
+The current code executed in the compiler will get the length of the random values for the `lTimesConjunt` and not for the `lTimesStar`.

 ```python